calum-bird/Calum-Blog/content/gpu-usage.md

 +++
-title = "Why GPU prices won't go down anytime soon." date = "2022-06-06"
+title = "Why GPU prices won't go down anytime soon" date = "2022-06-06"
 +++

-I have been exposed to a lot of sensational pieces following Nvidia's stock price plummeting 35% over the past few monthsm, and I don't think they are accurate.
+I have been exposed to a lot of sensational pieces following Nvidia's stock price plummeting 35% over the past few months, and I don't think they are accurate.
 A lot of these pieces focus on the crypto crash, and how Nvidia was heavily exposed to that particular market.
 This is accurate to some extent, but I don't think anybody is accounting for where that GPU compute is going to go now.

-Deep learning requires incredible amounts of compute resources, and the return on investment on training a massive model is incredibly high.
+Deep learning requires incredible amounts of compute resources, and the return on investment for training a massive model is incredibly high.
 Take GPT-3 for instance, which was trained by OpenAI for somewhere around \$10M when including research expenses.
-Microsoft followed up on their \$1B investment in OpenAI by purchasing exclusive licensing rights to GPT-3.
+Microsoft followed up on their \$1B investment in OpenAI by purchasing exclusive licensing rights to GPT-3 in September 2020.
 It is unknown how large that licensing deal was, but I suspect that it is safe to say that deal would itself have been north of \$100M.
 A 10x ROI for OpenAI, 100x if you include the $1B investment that was made prior to the licensing deal.